phreis/flexible-approval/README.md

 Indicates the workflow to terminate.

-For every Node, you need to configure its settings.
-For Example a Event Node requires you to specify a description, a receiver and a Text Template.
+For every node, you need to configure its settings.
+For example, an Event Node requires you to specify a description, a receiver, and a text template.

 ## Create an Scenario